-The TSF shall encrypt all DEKs, KEKs, WPA2/WPA3 (PSKs), IPsec (client certificates), Bluetooth keys and all software-based key storage by KEKs that are
+The TSF shall encrypt all DEKs, KEKs, WPA2/WPA3 (PSKs), IPsec (client certificates), Bluetooth keys and all software-based key storage by KEKs that are using AES in the Key Wrap (KW) mode.

 - Protected by the REK with

 - encryption by a KEK chaining from a REK

 - Protected by the REK and the password with

 - encryption by a KEK chaining to a REK and the password-derived or biometric-unlocked KEK.